farithadnan/farithadnan.github.io/_posts/2022-11-26-pomodoro-technique.md

 How does it work:

-- **Step 1: Create a to-do list and pick one task**
+1. Create a to-do list and pick one task
-- **Step 2: Set 25 minutes timer**
+2. Set 25 minutes timer
-- **Step 3: Work on the task you have chosen exclusively without any interruption, stopping to work on anything else or taking a break until the time is up**
+3. Work on the task you have chosen exclusively without any interruption, stopping to work on anything else or taking a break until the time is up
-- **Step 4: When 25 minutes is up, stop working and take a 5 minutes break.
-You have now complete one pomodoro.**
+4. When 25 minutes is up, stop working and take a 5 minutes break.
+You have now complete one pomodoro.
-- **Step 5: Set a timer for another 25 minutes and continue working on the task until finished.
-Pick another task when done.**
+5. Set a timer for another 25 minutes and continue working on the task until finished.
+Pick another task when done.
-- **Step 6: Every 4 Pomodoro, take a longer 15-30 minutes break.**
+6. Every 4 Pomodoro, take a longer 15-30 minutes break.
-- **Step 7: Repeat as needed.**
+7. Repeat as needed.

 ## Pomodoro can also be flexible